-Report on line 3, column (d), the amount included in taxable income under section 951 (relating to Subpart F), the amount included in income under section 951A (relating to global intangible low-taxed income, or GILTI), gains or other income inclusions resulting from elections under sections 1291(d)(2) and 1298(b)(1), and any amount included in taxable income pursuant to section 1293 (relating to qualified electing funds).
-The amount of Subpart F income corresponds to the total of the amounts reported by the life insurance company on line 6, Schedule I, of all Forms 5471, Information Return of U.S. Persons With Respect to Certain Foreign Corporations.
-The amount of qualified electing fund (QEF) income corresponds to the total of the amounts reported by the life insurance company on all Forms 8621, Information Return by a Shareholder of a Passive Foreign Investment Company or Qualified Electing Fund
+Report on line 3, column (d), the amount included in taxable income under section 951, relating to Subpart F; the amount included in income under section 951A, relating to global intangible low-taxed income (GILTI); gains or other income inclusions resulting from elections under sections 1291(d)(2) and 1298(b)(1); and any amount included in taxable income pursuant to section 1293 (relating to qualified electing funds).
+The amount included under section 951 corresponds to the total of the amounts reported by the property and casualty insurance company on line 6, Schedule I, of all Forms 5471, Information Return of U.S. Persons With Respect To Certain Foreign Corporations.
+The amount of qualified electing fund (QEF) income corresponds to the total of the amounts reported by the property and casualty insurance company on all Forms 8621, Information Return by a Shareholder of a Passive Foreign Investment Company or Qualified Electing Fund.

 Also include on line 3 passive foreign investment company mark-to-market gains and losses under section 1296.
-Do not report such gains and losses on Schedule M-3, Part II, line 16.
+Do not report such gains and losses on Schedule M-3, Part II, line 15.